Georgia tourism industry ravaged by coronavirus showing signs of rebirth

 But weekday business and convention travel to Savannah remains non-existent, Marinelli said.

-“Although we are seeking some uptick, our industry has taken a hit,” he said.
+“Although we are seeing some uptick, our industry has taken a hit,” he said.
 “We’re going to have a long, slow uphill climb back.”